ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/advanced-important-widgets/calendar-widget/property-method-and-event-summary/calendarproperties.html.markdown

 <td width="47">
 </td>
 <td width="753">
   Where you can set the Width and Height of the widget.
-If a widget is within a Container in Vertical or Horizontal mode, then the widget can also be made to change size in response to the size of the display width and height See ['Sizes' Property Dialog](/developers/user-guide/product-guide/content-and-app-layout/responsive-adaptive-fluid-design/sizes-property-dialog)
+If a widget is within a Container in Vertical or Horizontal mode, then the widget can also be made to change size in response to the size of the display width and height See <a href="/developers/user-guide/product-guide/content-and-app-layout/responsive-adaptive-fluid-design/sizes-property-dialog">'Sizes' Property Dialog</a>

 </td>
 </tr>